 Step 10 - Prepare the fuel tank

-Finally, add fuel stabilizer to your fuel and fill the tank.
+Finally, fill your engine's fuel tank with fresh gasoline and add a fuel stabilizer.
 This is better than storing it empty because an empty fuel system exposes any bare metal parts within it to air and moisture - which can lead to rust and also allows gaskets and O-rings to dry out, crack and shrink, causing eventual leaks.
-It's also difficult to completely drain fuel from an engine.
-Unless you blow out and dry the fuel lines, enough fuel can remain to become stale and cause problems.
-Keep the engine level while in storage.
-Tilting can cause fuel or oil leak.
-If you plan on covering the snow thrower, make sure air can circulate under the cover.

 Following these steps for proper snow thrower storage will help ensure you have a well-functioning machine the next winter.
 Remember to complete each of the steps outlined above - skipping a snow thrower storage maintenance procedure can result in expensive repairs down the road.
 For more snow thrower maintenance tips, check out our Cub Cadet how-to articles.